Skip to main content

 Basic settings

-A basic service can be started by simply providing the service name (automatically generated by default), the desired service endpoint, an environment configuration (which work the same way as in Shakudo Sessions), and a path to the service configuration yaml file, relative to the git repository associated with the service (configurable in the advanced tab)
+A basic service can be started by simply providing the service name (automatically generated by default), the desired service endpoint, an environment configuration (which work the same way as in Shakudo Sessions), and a path to the service configuration YAML file, relative to the git repository associated with the service (configurable in the advanced tab)

 Advanced settings